dynatrace-innovationlab/.github/docs/decisions/0004-metarepoository-fork.md

 #### Overwrite

-If a team wants to overwrite settings, they should change the default branch, so that `main` is still synced and they have easily access to the changes.
+If a team wants to overwrite settings, they should change the default branch, so that `main` is still synced and they have easy access to the changes.

+Or they need to take care of merging and updating the Repo on their own, the features GitHub offers are great in that regard.

 ## Additional Remarks